UPS is a trademark of United Parcel Service of America, Inc.

 Although scammers use sophisticated tactics to make it hard to distinguish legitimate messages from scams, there are telltale signs that can help you spot a fake UPS text or email:

-- Payment requests: UPS will never ask you to make payments for parcels via text message.
-If you’re prompted to make a payment for a parcel you aren’t expecting, it’s almost certainly a scam.
+- Payment requests: UPS never asks you to make payments for parcels via text message.
+If you’re prompted via text to make a payment for a parcel you aren’t expecting, it’s probably a scam.

 - Poor grammar and spelling: It’s highly unlikely that a legitimate message from UPS will contain grammar or spelling errors.
 Treat mistakes or strange phrasing in a message as a red flag that it’s a scam.

-- Unexpected messages: UPS will never send unsolicited emails or texts asking for personal information.
-Additionally, UPS will only text if you have a delivery scheduled and have requested SMS updates.
+- Unexpected messages: UPS never sends unsolicited emails or texts asking for personal information.
+Additionally, the real UPS only texts if you actually have a delivery scheduled and you actively requested SMS updates.

-- Deceptive links: Messages from UPS will only ever include links to legitimate UPS websites, meaning they’ll always start with: https://ups.com, https://billing.ups.com, https://go.ups.com, or http://links4.upsemail.com.
-Don’t click links leading to any other websites.
+- Deceptive links: According to UPS, their messages only ever include links to legitimate UPS websites, starting with: “https://ups.com” or “https://billing.ups.com.”
+Don’t click links leading to any other websites and look out for small spelling variations.

 How to protect against UPS scams

 - Don’t respond: Scammers create a sense of urgency or severity to trick you into responding to their messages — don’t fall for it.
-For questions about payments or deliveries, contact UPS directly using verified contact information.
+If you’re still unsure if the request is real after tracking it yourself, contact UPS directly.

-- Don’t click links: Avoid clicking links in suspicious messages, as they may install malware or redirect you to scam websites designed to steal your personal information.
+- Don’t click links: Avoid clicking links in suspicious messages, as they may install malware or redirect you to fake, scammy websites designed to steal your personal information.
 Only trust links leading to the official UPS website.

-- Block spam numbers and email addresses: If you recognize a UPS scam message, block the phone number or email address that sent it.
+- Block scam numbers and email addresses: If you recognize a UPS scam message, block the scam phone number or email address that sent it.
 This may help reduce the chance of being targeted again by the same scammers.

 What to do if you fall for a UPS scam

-Were you targeted by a UPS text scam or phishing email?
-If you’ve clicked a link in a suspicious message, shared personal information, or made a payment, follow these steps to help protect yourself against the consequences of identity theft:
+If you clicked a link in a suspicious message seemingly from UPS, shared personal information, or made a payment, follow these steps to help protect yourself against the consequences of identity theft:

 - Update compromised login details: Create new, secure passwords for any accounts that you may have inadvertently given the scammer access to.

-- Report the scam: Submit a report to the Federal Trade Commission (FTC) as soon as possible to help prevent further fraud.
+- Report resulting identity theft: Submit a report to the Federal Trade Commission (FTC) as soon as possible; doing so may help protect others from the same scam and help stop further misuse of personal information you gave away.

 - Set a fraud alert: Place a fraud alert on your credit report to prompt lenders to verify your identity before they allow new accounts to be opened in your name.